 Davis Wrinkle ‘81, Director of Alumni Affairs and Annual Giving

-A graduate of St. Christopher’s, Davis Wrinkle returned to St. Christopher’s in 1995 as Director of Alumni and Annual Giving.
+A graduate of St. Christopher’s, Davis Wrinkle returned to St. Christopher’s in 1995 as Director of Alumni Affairs and Annual Giving.
 After receiving a bachelor’s degree from Hampden-Sydney College, Davis worked in the Trust Department at Crestar Bank and helped launch a successful residential construction company.
 Davis has served as an Upper School advisor and has coached JV and 8th grade baseball.